mdtanbirtanim/AWS_LAB/1_How_to_create_a_ custome_VPC_environment.md

     NB: We left "Tenancy" to default

 ## Step 2: Create Public & Private Subnet
-    We are going to create 2 Public Subnets & 2 Private Subnets On the Subnet page, select "Create Subnet"
+    We are going to create 2 Public Subnets & 2 Private Subnets.
+It is recommended to create subnets in multile AZ.
+    On the Subnet page, select "Create Subnet"
     In VPC ID, select "awslab"